IlyaOrson/CyberDreamcatcher/README.md

 pixi run train-gnn-reinforce  # see --help for hyperparameters
 ```

-#### A CAGE 2 Reference: Stable Baselines 3 + MLP + PPO
+#### A high-level flattened observation space reference

-This trains a MLP policy using PPO from Stable Baselines 3, using the original CAGE 2 observation space - a flattened high-level representation.
+This script trains a MLP policy with PPO using Stable Baselines 3.
+The observation space used is the original CAGE 2 observation space - a flattened high-level representation of the network.

 ```bash
 pixi run train-flat-sb3-ppo  # see --help for hyperparameters
 ```

 > [!IMPORTANT]
-> This approach cannot extrapolate to different network dimensions.
+> This SB3 MLP serves as a reference for performance, but cannot extrapolate to different network dimensions.
-> A performance comparison should be taken with the caveat that the observation spaces are fundamentally different; the flattened version is a higher level representation designed for the CAGE 2 Challenge, whereas our custom graph observation uses low-level information from the CybORG simulator.
+> A major caveat for a performance comparison with this or the CAGE 2 submissions is that the observation spaces are fundamentally different: the flattened version is a higher level representation designed for the CAGE 2 Challenge, whereas our custom graph observation uses low-level information from the CybORG simulator.
-> See the final section for a performance comparison with CAGE 2 Challenge submissions.
+> See [this section](#comparison-to-cage2-submissions) for a performance comparison with CAGE 2 Challenge submissions.

 ### Performance